KStKolev/C-NBU-Exercises/README.md

-# C-NBU-Exercises
+# C++ New Bulgarian University Exercises
-Exercises from NBU university
+Exercises from NBU university.